Lockheed F-117 Nighthawk: Background and Have Blue

-In 1964, Pyotr Ufimtsev, a Soviet mathematician, published a seminal paper titled Method of Edge Waves in the Physical Theory of Diffraction in the journal of the Moscow Institute for Radio Engineering, in which he showed that the strength of the radar return from an object is related to its edge configuration, not its size.
-Ufimtsev was extending theoretical work published by the German physicist Arnold Sommerfeld.
-Ufimtsev demonstrated that he could calculate the radar cross-section across a wing's surface and along its edge.
+In 1936, Robert Watson Watt, the British radar pioneer, noted that measures to reduce an object's radar cross-section (RCS) could be used to evade radar detection.
+In 1962, Pyotr Ufimtsev, a Soviet mathematician, published a seminal paper titled "Method of Edge Waves in the Physical Theory of Diffraction" in the Journal of the Moscow Institute for Radio Engineering, in which he showed that the strength of the radar return from an object is related to its edge configuration, not its size.
+Ufimtsev was extending theoretical work published by German physicist Arnold Sommerfeld.
+Ufimtsev demonstrated that he could calculate the RCS across a wing's surface and along its edge.
 The obvious and logical conclusion was that even a large aircraft could reduce its radar signature by exploiting this principle.
-However, the resulting design would make the aircraft aerodynamically unstable, and the state of computer technology in the early 1960s could not provide the kinds of flight computers which would later allow aircraft such as the F-117 and B-2 Spirit to stay airborne.
+However, the resulting design would make the aircraft aerodynamically unstable, and the state of computer technology in the early 1960s could not provide the kinds of flight computers that would later allow aircraft such as the F-117 and B-2 Spirit to stay airborne.
 By the 1970s, when Lockheed analyst Denys Overholser found Ufimtsev's paper, computers and software had advanced significantly, and the stage was set for the development of a stealth airplane.

-The F-117 was born after the Vietnam War, where increasingly sophisticated Soviet surface-to-air missiles (SAMs) had downed heavy bombers.
-The heavy losses inflicted by Soviet-made SAMs upon the Israeli air force in the 1973 Yom Kippur war also contributed to a 1974 Defense Science Board assessment that in case of a conflict in Central Europe, air defenses would likely prevent NATO air strikes on targets in Eastern Europe.
+The F-117 was conceived after the Vietnam War, where increasingly sophisticated Soviet SAMs had downed heavy bombers.
+The heavy losses inflicted by Soviet-made SAMs upon the Israeli Air Force in the 1973 Yom Kippur War also contributed to a 1974 Defense Science Board assessment that in case of a conflict in Central Europe, air defenses would likely prevent NATO air strikes on targets in Eastern Europe.

-It was a black project, an ultra-secret program for much of its life; very few people in the Pentagon knew the program even existed.
+It was a black project, remaining an ultrasecret program for much of its life.
 The project began in 1975 with a model called the "Hopeless Diamond" (a wordplay on the Hope Diamond because of its appearance).
 The following year, the Defense Advanced Research Projects Agency (DARPA) issued Lockheed Skunk Works a contract to build and test two Stealth Strike Fighters, under the code name "Have Blue".
 These subscale aircraft incorporated jet engines of the Northrop T-38A, fly-by-wire systems of the F-16, landing gear of the A-10, and environmental systems of the C-130.
 By bringing together existing technology and components, Lockheed built two demonstrators under budget, at $35 million for both aircraft, and in record time.
 Undersecretary of Defense for Research and Engineering William J. Perry was instrumental in shepherding the project.

 The maiden flight of the demonstrators occurred on 1 December 1977.
-Although both aircraft crashed during the demonstration program, test data proved positive.
+Although both aircraft crashed during the demonstration program, test data gathered proved positive.
 The success of Have Blue led the government to increase funding for stealth technology.
-Much of that increase was allocated towards the production of an operational stealth aircraft, the Lockheed F-117A, under the program code name "Senior Trend".
+Much of that increase was allocated towards the production of an operational stealth aircraft, the Lockheed F-117, under the program code name Senior Trend.